structured cabling low voltage wiring

 1. Good design

 As with any wiring installation, you should make sure that your clients won’t have to deal with the adverse effects of an improperly installed wiring network.
-Consider variables like airflow and temperature to maximize the lifespan of the wires you install.
+Consider variables like airflow and temperature to maximize the lifespan of your structured cabling installation.

 2. Futureproofing

 Advances in wiring and communications technology happen all the time.
-Consider this innovation: This Japanese engineering team recently invented a way for fiber optic cables to also transmit power!
+For example: This Japanese engineering team recently invented a way for fiber optic cables to also transmit power!

 So, you should be sure that it’s easy to replace parts of your wired networks if another, more efficient method of power transmission comes along.